adrice727/hanuman/README.md

 ### `forEachBreak`

 *Identical to forEach, except a predicate function is taken as the second parameter to allow for for early termination of the iteration process.
 The predicate function accepts the same parameters as the iteration function.
-Since the order of object keys cannot be guaranteed, it is not possible to determine when the predicate function will result in early termination.*
+Since the order of object keys cannot be guaranteed, it is not possible to determine when the predicate function will result in early termination for objects.*
 ######`function`  **&rarr;**  `array`    **&rarr;**  `*`
 ```javascript
 let result = [];